-Shannon previously worked for several years in the Alberta public service in both the Departments of Energy and Economic Development.
-In the Oil Sands Business Unit, Shannon provided policy development, research and communications support, led the organization of a series of public-private workshops on transportation infrastructure, labour needs, royalties and taxation, First Nations relations, environmental stewardship in Alberta’s oil sands regions, and value-added and hydrocarbon upgrading development, and participated in cross-departmental committees.
+Shannon previously worked for several years in the Alberta Government public service in both the Departments of Energy and Economic Development.
+In the Oil Sands Business Unit, Shannon provided policy development, research and communications support, led the organization of a series of public-private workshops on transportation infrastructure, labour needs, royalties and taxation, First Nations relations, and environmental stewardship in Alberta’s oil sands regions, and value added and hydrocarbon upgrading development, and participated in cross departmental committees.
 She then joined the International Offices and Trade Division in Alberta Economic Development to co-lead an international marketing and advocacy project for Alberta’s oil sands and heavy oil technology, supply and service businesses, helping to create the first Alberta’s Oil Sands and Heavy Oil Guidebook and Directory.
 That project received a Premier’s Award of Excellence.

-Shannon also has significant experience in federal and provincial politics, having worked in senior roles for members of Parliament and members of the Legislative Assembly.
-While completing a Combined Honours Bachelor of Arts in Political Science and English at the University of Alberta, Shannon interned in then federal Opposition Leader Preston Manning’s Ottawa office in research and communications.
+Shannon also has significant experience in federal and provincial politics, having worked in senior roles for MPs and MLAs.
+While completing a Combined Honours B.A. in Political Science and English at the University of Alberta, Shannon interned in then federal Opposition Leader Preston Manning’s Ottawa Office in research and communications.
 She focused on intergovernmental, equalization, democratic reform and First Nations issues.
 Shannon participated in the organizing committee for Alberta’s 1998 Senate elections and co-MCed the Senate nominee election day in Red Deer.
-Shannon then worked in the constituency office of former Beaver River and Edmonton North Member of Parliament Deborah Grey.
-She assisted constituents in navigating a wide array of federal government programs and resolving issues and concerns with the Canada Revenue Agency, Citizenship and Immigration, Employment Insurance, Canada Pension Plan, student loans, Aboriginal Affairs, and other areas.
+Shannon then worked in the constituency office of former Beaver River and Edmonton North MP, Deborah Grey.
+She assisted constituents to navigate a wide array of federal government programs and to resolve issues and concerns with the Canada Revenue Agency, Citizenship and Immigration, Employment Insurance, CPP and student loans, Aboriginal Affairs, and other areas.
 She enjoys horses, reading, creative writing, camping, and spending time with family and friends.

 Shannon has lived in Lakeland most of her life.
 Raised on a farm near Chipman, Shannon and her husband Shayne reside on the family farm near Two Hills.
 When they aren’t advocating on behalf of constituents, Shannon and Shayne voluteer with various organizations and spend time with family, friends and their five horses.